PKizzle/dns/cmd/atomdns/handlers/log/README.md

 The logging of a running server can be toggled by sending the processs a SIGUSR1 signal.
 This is a process wide toggle, all logging of all server is enabled or disabled.

+When outputting a log line, _log_ will seach for `ecs/address` and `id/id` in the context and will add the values to the log when found.

 # Syntax

 ```txt